|HM Productions Intl. All Rights Reserved

 of irrational optimism, an unreasonable expectation.

-full of people.
-Some went north, some went south and some went nowhere; just
+of people.
+Some went north, some went south and some went nowhere; just helping

-helping stuff across my border.
-No one comes this way anymore, no one except
+stuff across my border.
+No one comes this way anymore, no one except hardcore

-hardcore smugglers.
-Even those are having second thoughts after I caught two of
+smugglers.
+Even those are having second thoughts after I caught two of them

 He pointed to a gnarled, old thorn tree about two hundred yards away.

 "They are buried over there," he said, “where they fell trying to dodge my bullets."